AngeloFerrando/hierarchical_model_checking/README.md

 ```bash
 ant -f build.xml
 ```
-This should compile and install our extended version of YASM on your machine.
+This should compile and install the hierarchical version of YASM on your machine.

 ## How to run

-To run YASM just type the following in the terminal
+To run the extended version of YASM with the hierarchical model checking feature type the following in the terminal

 ```bash
 ./bin/yasm -p '<CTL-property>' <C-program>